Getting Smarter with Science

 Implementing a water science strategy for B.C.

-The provincial government has begun the development of a Water Science Strategy for B.C., which will help guide knowledge and information needs for B.C. and help respond to future water changes.
-Implementation of the strategy will require participation from many people and organizations in order to help to identify water science opportunities and challenges.
+The provincial government is developing a Water Science Strategy for B.C., which will help guide knowledge and information needs for regions in B.C. and help respond to future water changes.
+This framework will include actions to guide the development of region specific water science strategies that can be implemented through the participation of many people and organizations.
+A science strategy would help identify water science opportunities and challenges, and ways to report and communicate science information to inform water decisions in a given region.
 This will also allow for better alignment of resources and efforts on projects and activities.

 Expanding B.C.’s hydrometric and other climate-related networks.